-While the COVID-19 pandemic has made it clear that we won’t be going back to business as usual anytime soon, businesses have started to find new ways of coping and adjusting to the new normal.
-With the reality precipitated by continuous lockdowns and workplace adjustments settling in, it’s important to shift away from quick and temporary fixes and focus on stronger and more sustainable approaches to business strategy.
+While the COVID-19 lockdown has made it clear that we won’t be going back to business as usual anytime soon, businesses have started to find new ways of coping and adjusting to the new normal.
+With the reality precipitated by continuous COVID-19 lockdowns and workplace adjustments settling in, it’s important to shift away from quick and temporary fixes and focus on stronger and more sustainable approaches to business strategy.

-- Treat your online store as your biggest retail presence
+1. Treat your online store as your biggest retail presence

 If you haven’t already created an online store for your business, now is the time.
-With current lockdown restrictions, it’s important to make yourself more accessible to your customers by providing them with a convenient way to purchase your products online.
+With current COVID-19 lockdown restrictions, it’s important to make yourself more accessible to your customers by providing them with a convenient way to purchase your products online.
 With the new normal, it’s time to consider your digital extension as your biggest and primary store and not as a side activity of your offline retail presence.
-This requires dedicated assortment and inventory allocation for your online store, to ensur high product availability, good assortment and avoid reaching out-of-stock status.
+This requires dedicated assortment and inventory allocation for your online store, to ensure high product availability, good assortment and avoid reaching out-of-stock status.

 By creating a digital storefront for your business, you get the opportunity to amplify your customer reach and sales by tapping all the users online.
-E-commerce platforms like Shopify and Magento are available to help you create your own online store while e-commerce plugins like WooCommerce can give your sites hosted on Wordpress the power to sell and transact with online users.
+E-commerce platforms like Shopify and Magento are available to help you create your own online store while e-commerce plugins like WooCommerce can give your sites hosted on WordPress the power to sell and transact with online users.
 Additionally, building more sales channels means a wider audience who can get to know your product and business.
 Cast a wider net and maximize marketplace platforms such as Shopee and Lazada that have an ever-growing number of active browsing users.

-Taking advantage of the multi-channel opportunity to leverage your full business potential—establishing your business through Marketplaces (General Merchandise), Category Leaders (e.g Fashion, Beauty, Kids), Omni-channel department stores, and your own brand.com as well as social shopping channels like Instagram (integration of Shopify-Instagram) can all unlock endless opportunities for sales and audience growth.
-When opting for an omni-channel approach, make sure you have an order management system that supports Multichannel sales from a single stock pool.
+Taking advantage of the multi-channel opportunity to leverage your full business potential—establishing your business through Marketplaces (General Merchandise), Category Leaders (e.g Fashion, Beauty, Kids), Omni-channel department stores, and your own brand.com, as well as social shopping channels like Instagram (integration of Shopify-Instagram), can all unlock endless opportunities for sales and audience growth.
+When opting for an omnichannel approach, make sure you have an order management system that supports Multichannel sales from a single stock pool.
 LOCAD, as a fulfillment partner, provides this for free to make a business’ major transition to online more seamless and efficient.

-- Re-evaluate your offer and products
+2. Re-evaluate your offer and products

 The pandemic did not only change where consumers shop, but also what they buy.
-In spite of the fluctuating economic state, COVID-19 has triggered new lifestyle shifts which in turn have created new markets and sales opportunities.
+In spite of the fluctuating economic state, COVID-19 lockdowns have triggered new lifestyle shifts which in turn have created new markets and sales opportunities.
 It’s important to take a step back and re-evaluate what you are going to offer to your customers in consideration of new consumer buying behaviors.

 Think: What new and emerging consumer needs can your business address?
 Determining your offer starts with learning what problems your customers are currently experiencing.
 Do research on what your customer base and target audience are looking for and check how your offers can adapt to that.
 Are they buying more healthcare products?
 Home and lifestyle goods?
 Work-from-home items?
 By learning about the new lifestyles and concerns your customers now have, you can start building a new strategy and developing relevant offers.

 In order to gain these insights, start inciting more conversations with your customers.
 Listening to them will enable you to understand what customers want now or are not getting.
-Integrating those insights can not only help you drive more revenue, but also allow you to make more informed and data-driven decisions for new offers and product combinations as well as manufacturing and purchasing operations that can better fit to the long-term realities of the pandemic.
+Integrating those insights can not only help you drive more revenue but also allow you to make more informed and data-driven decisions for new offers and product combinations as well as manufacturing and purchasing operations that can better fit the long-term realities of the pandemic.

-- Amplify digital marketing efforts
+3. Amplify digital marketing efforts

 Recent data and figures illustrate the imminent rise of social shopping and the potential to reach more customers by directing marketing efforts online.
 While most purchases may not be immediate, digital marketing is part of a larger multi-channel brand journey which leads to deeper engagement levels and lasting customer relationships.